Soft and chewy homemade bagels with cinnamon crunch topping that taste just like a snickerdoodle cookie!

 - In a small bowl, combine the cinnamon and sugar.
 Set aside.

 - In a large mixing bowl, combine the yeast, all purpose flour, white whole wheat flour, vital wheat gluten, cream of tartar, brown sugar, and salt.
-Place the water in a microwave-safe measuring cup, then heat to 120 to 130°F. Add the water to the dry ingredients, then stir to moisten the flour.
-Knead the dough by mixer fitted with a dough hook for 10 minutes on medium low speed or by hand for 10 to 15 minutes on a lightly floured work surface.
+Add the warm water to the dry ingredients, then stir to moisten the flour.
+Knead the dough with a stand mixer fitted with a dough hook for 10 minutes on medium low speed or by hand for 10 to 15 minutes on a lightly floured work surface.
 The dough should be very stiff, smooth, and hold its shape.

 - Clear your work surface, then sprinkle it generously with the cinnamon and sugar mixture.
 Knead the dough on top of the cinnamon sugar by a few turns to incorporate the mixture and form a swirl.
 Transfer the dough to a lightly greased mixing bowl, then cover and set aside to rise until noticeably puffy, 1 to 1½ hours (the dough may not double).